 • Pecans (lightly toasted) – add some crunch, and nuttiness and pair amazingly well with yellow peaches.

-• Salt – acts as a flavor enhancer.
+• Fine sea salt – acts as a flavor enhancer.

 yellow peach wedges